CCMMMA/wacommplusplus/README.md

 Download the data.

 1) Open a console application (I.e. Terminal)
-2) Change the current working directory as the WaComM++ building directory
+2) Change the current working directory to the WaComM++ building directory
-3) Create the input, processed, output and restarts directories
+3) Create the input, processed, output, and restarts directories
 ```bash
 mkdir input processed output restarts
 ```